 Almost every adult knows the meaning of LGBTQ+.
 The reason why everyone knows the meaning of this acronym is that this community has been fighting for equal opportunities for quite some time now.
 It is important that diversity training and seminars include this topic because it will show your employees that everyone has different ways in which they express who they are, and it is important that they are open to others instead of labeling.
 This topic is often quite sensitive as it deals with sexual-orientation, so instead of doing full-on courses that may last for hours about this, perhaps you could consider utilizing the microlearning feature from the EdApp platform to create micro-lessons on this.

 This is one of the most common diversity training topics and for a good reason.
 Unconscious bias is often considered one of the biggest disablers of diversity.
 Some people will go as far as to say unconscious bias is the number one enemy of innovation.
 Unconscious bias training is useful when our minds tell us that people who think, look and act similar to us are safer/better than those who don’t.
 It is important for us to change the way we think if we think like this because different people will bring different attributes and ideas to the table, leading to ultimate growth.

 10. Bystander intervention

 Bystander intervention training is seen as one of the most effective ways to stop inappropriate behavior in the workplace before it crosses the line into harassment.
-This topic should be used to create a sense of collective responsibility among employees.
+This topic should be used to create a sense of collective responsibility and business case among employees.
 Speaking of collective, when creating your course, you should use a cloud authoring feature that gives access to multiple authors.